 Park is Completely Closed

-Steptoe Butte will be closed for a road improvement project beginning late May or early June 2025.
+Steptoe Butte is completely closed for a road improvement project beginning June 3, 2025.
 Repaving this road will improve the visitor experience, access and safety.
-Anticipated completion will be September 30th, 2025.
+Anticipated completion will be late September or early October.
 Keep checking this website for updates.

 There is ongoing construction along the Levy trail.
 This is a long-term ecosystem restoration project conducted by the federal government, scheduled until late 2027.
 The work includes large equipment driving up and down the Levy trail.
 Expect extra noise near areas along the Levy trail and campsites 17 - 36.